-< The person is receiving care that could be provided in a non-acute inpatient setting.
-A Red day should There are delays to discharging someone or transferring their care to a more appropriate service.

-be recorded if any of The person does not receive active care or treatment that day - the criteria are met: Requested or planned assessments, interventions or treatments are not delivered.
+The person is receiving care that could be provided in a non-acute inpatient setting.
+There are delays to discharging someone or transferring their care to a more appropriate service.
+The person does not receive active care or treatment that day Requested or planned assessments, interventions or treatments are not delivered.
 The person is on leave without a clear timeframe or rationale for what the leave is intended to achieve.